dylhunn/dragontoothmg/readme.md

     git clone https://github.com/dylhunn/dragontoothmg.git

-To run all tests and benchmarks, `cd` into the directory and use:
+To run all tests, `cd` into the directory and use:

-	go test -v -bench=.
+	go test -v

 The `-v` shows verbose progress output, since some of the Perft tests can take some time.
-To just run benchmarks
+To run benchmarks:

-	go test -run=nothing -bench=.
+	go run bench/runbench.go

 Documentation and examples
 ==========================